 Remember the 80’s film ‘The Breakfast Club?’
 It followed the story of a group of teens from different social groups – stuck in weekend detention together.
 They soon realise just how much they had misjudged each other and they all experience a heightened sense of self once this is discovered.
 The brain, the athlete, the princess, the basket case and the criminal ‘connect.’
 Stereotypes fade and friendships unfold in this scenario – if only it was as easy as a 80’s Hughes film.

 Widely held stereotypes are dramatic misconceptions, but according to a new study, many teenagers make inaccurate assumptions about one another and what their peers actually get up to.
 Hence, they may believe they should act one way or another because others’ expect that from them.

 Research recently published in Developmental Psychology suggests that teens actually overestimate the amount of alcohol and mind altering substances used by their peers.
-This in turn leads to risky behaviour when fitting into a high school social group.
+This Experiment with Addiction in turn leads to risky behaviour when fitting into a high school social group.
 For example: A teen is grouped in as the ‘jock,’ he believes all jocks use steroids, in turn he believes there is nothing wrong with taking steroids himself.
 He ends up engaging in risky behaviour to fit into what he believes to be a social norm.

 The First Social Experiment

 In the Experiment with Addiction study researches assessed the perceptions and behaviours of 235 teenagers (10th graders to be specific).
 All students were attending a middle-class suburban school.
 Each participant was placed in a social group.
 They were split up into the following stereotypes:

 • The popular crowd

 • The Jocks